tlienart/Franklin.jl/docs/extras/plotly.md

 ## Live-generated plot

-One step further is to use `PlotlyJS` to define a  plot then pass the result to Franklin.
+One step further is to use `PlotlyJS` to define a  plot and then pass the result to Franklin.
 Start by adding `PlotlyJS`  to your environment:

 ```julia-repl